 The TMMTX plant is the only area designated as Heavy Industrial within the regional center.
 The plant is bordered by Leon Creek to the north and the Medina River to the south.
-An overlay zoning district should be established to ensure appropriate transitions and land uses for this area.
+As the southern portion of the plan area continues to grow as a hub for industry, appropriate transitions between industrial uses and less intense uses will be necessary to protect the regional center's economic vitality, as well as the health, safety, and well-being of surrounding communities.